Measuring current transformer

 |N||Type of transformer||Unit price,|

-- Prices are indicated without VAT but including metrological verification.
+- Prices are given without VAT, including metrological verification.

 - Current transformers TPP-N-0,66, TPP-0,66 meet the requirements of technical regulations of the Customs Union "On safety of low voltage equipment" CU TR 004/2011 (GOST 12.2.007.0-75).